codacy/docs/docs/faq/code-analysis/which-metrics-does-codacy-calculate.md

 ## Code coverage

 Code coverage describes the degree to which the source code of a program is tested.
 There are several types of coverage, but Codacy uses line coverage, which measures the percentage of coverable lines of code that are covered by automated tests.
-You can read more about the [basics of code coverage](https://blog.codacy.com/a-guide-to-code-coverage-part-1-code-coverage-explained/) on Codacy's blog.
+[Learn more about code coverage](https://blog.codacy.com/a-guide-to-code-coverage-part-1-code-coverage-explained/) on Codacy's blog.

 You must set up your CI/CD pipeline to [upload code coverage data to Codacy](../../coverage-reporter/index.md).
 Because of this, the tool that you use to generate the coverage reports is responsible for creating the data that Codacy then uses to calculate code coverage.